based2/KB/network/ip_filter.md

 block from any to 212.83.61.216
 # https://red.flag.domains/posts/
 block from any to 212.90.120.174
+# DNS https://red.flag.domains/posts/2024-03-11/ registrar: IONOS SE votre-reservation-vehicule-acheteur-lbc[.fr]
+block from any to 212.95.51.72
 # https://threatfox.abuse.ch/browse/malware/elf.moobot/
 block from any to 212.102.39.208
 # https://misp.cert.ssi.gouv.fr/feed-misp/62167543-c4e0-4f39-a23e-c09f0abe1822.json